Rational cohomology of toric diagrams: Torus actions arising from -diagrams

 \section{Torus actions arising from~$T$-diagrams}

 In this section, we recall the definition of a~$T$-diagram and some related basic notions for the respective~$T$-space~$\hoc D$.
-In what follows, we study~$T$-spaces~$X$ whose orbit space is a regular CW complex.
-In this section we explain the respective condition in terms of the face poset.
-We derive orbit spectral sequence collapse over~$\Q$ (Theorem~\ref{thm:orbss}) under homology manifold condition.
-The orbit spectral sequence collapse~$\Q$ is well known for toric varieties~\cite{da-78},~\cite{to-14}.
-We prove it for compact toric varieties by a different method (Theorem~\ref{thm:toricmain}).
-Furthermore, a criterion of homotopy decomposition for a~$T$-space is given (Theorem~\ref{thm:char}).
+We derive the orbit spectral sequence collapse over~$\Q$ (Theorem~\ref{thm:orbss}) which is well known for toric varieties~\cite{da-78},~\cite{to-14} by a different argument (Theorem~\ref{thm:toricmain}).